repeats/Repeat/README.md

 ## My task is shown as enabled.
 How do I disable it?
 Enabling/disabling task: click on the column in the table that shows enabled/disabled.

+## I accidentally activated an infinite loop in my program with a hotkey.
+How do I stop the program?
+By default, pressing escape will iterrupt the running tasks.
+However, you can disable this feature in Setting --> Halt tasks by escape.

 ## There's a button with text "default".
 What is it?
 It's the button to manage task group.